SilkRose/Pony/src/stories/saddle-bagged/01-boing.md

 Walls… no, just one around what seems to be a trampoline… in what seems to be the worst practical joke ever in the history of ever… Who left me here and how and bloody why?
 Matters not, need to get out.

 Very well, mental note: climbing is hard, those bricks don’t offer much to hold on, guess it’s time to jump.
-If I'm lucky I’m gonna hit myself hard enough and probably wake up from this.
+If I'm lucky, I’m gonna hit myself hard enough and probably wake up from this.

 Boing.